tipoqueno/UI-Design/README.md

 - [The 90-Minute UX Audit + UI Redesign](https://learn.givegoodux.com/p/90-minute-web-portal-audit-and-redesign) - The faster, simpler way to quickly identify critical UX issues — just by looking at the UI. **PAID** / Video course

 - [Design Rules: Fundamental Principles + Practices for Great UI Design / SKILLSHARE](https://www.skillshare.com/classes/DESIGN-RULES-Fundamental-Principles-Practices-for-Great-UI-Design/739408485) - By the time you finish Design Rules, you'll be able to do much more than create a more beautiful User Interface.
 Instead, you'll be able to design a UI that truly works for the people who use it. **PAID** / Video course

+- [The 2019 UI Design Crash Course for Beginners / YOUTUBE](https://www.youtube.com/watch?v=_Hp_dI0DzY4) - In this course, Gary Simon will help answer that question and provide you with a blueprint that's going to speed up your transition from producing ugly UI's as a beginner, to producing fantastic UI's. **FREE** / Video course

 <sup>[back to table of contents](#user-content-contents)</sup>